Nilusche/GologGym/README.md

 Use the classes `GologAction`, `GologState` from `utils.golog_utils` to define golog state and actions for the program initiation <br>
 Use `utils.mcts` to utilize custom mcts implementation <br>

+# Folders

 # Start
-## Creating Your Golog Environment
+## Creating Your Own Golog Environment / Extending the GologEnv
 To create a custom Golog environment, follow these steps:
 1. **Define Your Golog Program**: Create a Golog program that specifies the behavior and logic of your environment.
 2. **Implement the Environment**: Instantiate the Golog Environment with the GologState and GologActions